 Figure 7.
-UCC289x Typical Setup
+UCC2897 Typical Setup

-The UCC2891 family offers a highly integrated feature set and excellent accuracy to control an active clamp forward or active clamp flyback power converter.
-In order to take advantage of all the benefits integrated in these controllers, the following procedure can simplify the setup and avoid unnecessary iterations in the design procedure.
+The UCC2897 offers a highly integrated feature set and excellent accuracy to control an active clamp forward or active clamp flyback power converter.
+In order to take advantage of all the benefits integrated in these controller, the following procedure can simplify the setup and avoid unnecessary iterations in the design procedure.
 Refer to Figure 7 setup diagrams for component names.